llaske/sugarizer-server/README.md

 	grunt -v

-Now navigate to Sugarizer-Server directory and install the specific component for Sugarizer-Server by running:
+Now navigate to Sugarizer-Server directory and install the specific component for Sugarizer Server by running:

 	npm install

-Then launch Grunt task to minify Sugarizer-Server CSS, Image and JavaScript files:
+Then launch Grunt task to minify Sugarizer Server CSS, Image and JavaScript files:

 	grunt -v